The balefully glowing bus sheds of Islington |

 Understanding the historical context is key to our appreciation of Islington—a suburban station, serving Etobicoke as a hub for numerous feeder surface routes.
 Its existential purpose was to link travellers to the core (“Simpson’s... only 26 minutes from Islington Station” trumpeted one typical commercial advertisement).

 The individual covered bus bays and roomy interior ‘mall’ epitomize a particular era of station configuration, matched at the other end of the line by Warden and (in a previous iteration) at Eglinton.
-This type of layout is no longer seen as optimal for passenger efficiency; plans to demolish the bays and modernize the station have periodically circulated, but never quite materialized into actuality.
+This type of layout is no longer understood as optimal for passenger efficiency (not to mention being inherently inaccessible); plans to demolish the bays and modernize the station have periodically circulated, but never quite materialized into actuality.
+It will happen!
+Just on the TTC’s timeframe.

 The suburban weltanschauung is also evident in the commuter lots—described as ‘spacious’ in a TTC service notice from the period—that abut the station.
 Why fight traffic, when you can conveniently park at a suburban lot and ride the subway into town?